OBO CLOUD Kit Sizing

 Something I touched on in my previous article was the OBO ‘left’ hand.
 I wanted to show you the alterations I’ve made on this glove which I think makes the glove a lot better (I’d say perfect)!

 When I wore my first Robo kit (hi control) in 2003 at 13 years old something I always did was to leave the wrist strap undone, to have full wrist movement.
 To me this strap seemed point less and I removed it!
 I’ve seen many other gks do this.
-Chris Hibbert (South African Keeper) demonstrates this in the picture below!
+Chris Hibbert (South African Keeper) does this.

 I want to show you the 5 stages to make the left hand even more ‘Perfect’